NVKF-nl/Kennisplatform-AI/README.md

 ## If you see any typos/mistakes

 Ok, we did our best, but you got us!
 That can happen, but you can contribute to the accuracy of the information on this page by proposing a commit after having forked this repository.
-Matteo will keep monitored the repository and update it every two months.
+Matteo will keep monitoring the repository and update it every two months.
-If you wish to see some changes, just reach out; we are more than happy to hear your comments/suggestions.
+If you wish to see some changes, reach out; we are happy to hear your comments/suggestions.

 ## License
 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]